-As summarized above, the total anticipated cost for implementation is estimated at approximately \$1,050,000.
-The retrofit of the existing stormwater pond at the Township municipal building had an estimated cost of \$75,000.
-Therefore the cost of constructing the remaining recommended ponds is estimated to be \$970,000, or an annual budget of approximately \$194,000 through the 5-year permit period.
+The total anticipated cost for implementation is estimated at approximately \$300,000, or an annual budget of approximately \$60,000.00 through a 5-year implementation period.
 Preliminary opinions of probable cost, as summarized above have been provided to establish initial budgeting ranges only.
 It is anticipated that final design and value engineering of each pollutant reduction BMP will impact final implementation cost.
 Note that it is the Township's intent to achieve the required pollutant reduction as cost-effectively as possible and the above noted budgets should not necessarily be considered final budgetary commitments to PRP implementation if savings can be achieved.